dssg/triage/docs/sources/dirtyduck/docs/infrastructure.md

 The only thing you need installed on your laptop is `docker`.

-From your command line (terminal) run the following from the repo directory:
+From your command line (terminal) run the following command from the repo directory:

 ```shell
     ./tutorial.sh